 Unfortunately, this is not the first attack in Japan.
 In January, the Coindesk exchange lost roughly 530 million dollars worth of NEM, and the platform started dispersing refunds a month after the hack.
 Coindesk was later bought from Monex, a Japanese online brokerage.

-In November 2017, Tech Bureau collected 10.9 billion yen for the development of the blockchain technology.
-The funds were aquired through initial coin offerings.
-The cyber thieves stole money from hot wallets that are always online.
+In November 2017, Tech Bureau collected 10.9 billion yen for the development of blockchain technology.
+The funds were acquired through initial coin offerings.
+Cyber thieves stole money from hot wallets that are always online.
 Digital assets can also be stored in cold wallets, but that option removes the possibility of withdrawing funds.

 Naoyuki Iwashita, a professor at Kyoto University, thinks that the exchange operators should do a checkup of their security system, and massive amounts of money should be handled carefully.
 Japan Virtual Currency Exchange Association agrees with the professor and is planning to introduce a limit of 10 to 20 percent of funds in hot wallets.